mpycroft/raytracer/README.md

 like but more importantly for testing and performance reasons.
 Additionally work will be needed when we parallelise the ray tracer to ensure deterministic number generation across threads for any given seed.

+## Refactors

+* Revisit patterns as there is a huge amount of duplicated code and there should be a nice way to reduce it.
+Both in code needed for comparisons and enum dispatch (may need a proc macro) and for all the two colour patterns, all that is different in the pattern function itself.
+* As above, revisit shapes use of enum and dispatch, but wait till shape refactoring is complete.
+* Look again at references and standard operators (&T + T, etc.) and how they interact with generics (currently seems very clunky to support them).